The wavefunction as a true ensemble: Properties of psi -ensemble theories

 A second finetuning argument \cite{Wood2015FineTuning} has it that it would require specifying a lot of details for the distribution of hidden variables in order to prevent violations of Born's rule that would allow for superluminal signalling.
 However, leaving aside that the absolute impossibility of superluminal signalling (rather than its observed rarity) is a postulate, not an empirical fact, we can arguably always achieve that Born's rule is fulfilled simply by postulating that it is fulfilled, which one also does in quantum mechanics.

 That is, these two arguments use a double-standard: Assumptions are not called fine-tuned when used in normal quantum mechanics (detector settings at measurement and Born's rule are required to calculate probabilities) but are called fine-tuned when used in other frameworks.
 As already argued in \cite{Hossenfelder2020SuperdeterminismGuide}, such a notion of fine-tuning is scientifically meaningless and can at best be considered metaphysical.
+(Finetuning in these contexts has been discussed in more detail by Adlam \mbox{\cite{Adlam2021Finetuning}}.)